 Bulbine is a genus of succulent plants named for the bulb-shaped tuber of many species.
 It contains about 76 species native to southern Africa and Australia.
-The genus is in the family Asphodelaceae, making it a botanical cousin to the better-known genus Aloe.
-Bulbines grow as a clump of narrow fleshy leaves, and some species produce a caudex or a tuber.
+The genus is part of the family Asphodelaceae, making it a botanical cousin to the more well-known genus Aloe.
+Bulbines grow as a clump of narrow fleshy leaves; some species produce a caudex or tuber.

 These plants produce 10 to 12 flower stalks, each with clusters of small, fragrant, yellow (or sometimes pink or orange) flowers.
-The stalks elongate continually throughout the growing season and produce new flowers at the tip.
+The stalks continue to elongate throughout the growing season, producing new flowers at the tip.

-One tropical species, Bulbine natalensis, is being studied for its ability to boost testosterone production in animals.
-The sap of the fleshy leaves of the more commonly grown species, Bulbine frutescens, is used medicinally in the same way as the Aloe vera gel.
+One tropical species, Bulbine natalensis, is being studied for its ability to boost animal testosterone production.
+The sap of the fleshy leaves of the more commonly grown species, Bulbine frutescens, is used medicinally, much like Aloe vera gel.

 Growing Conditions and General Care